fermi-ad/flutter-template/README.md

 to the template repo!* It's up to you if you want to commit the mobile app support in your repo.

-Once you've copyied this repo (not cloned!) go in the top directory and run
+Once you've copied this repo (not cloned!) go in the top directory and run

 ```
 $ flutter create --platforms ios .